chgara/chgara/README.md

 ## I'm a Youg Web developer and student!!

-- 🔭 I just launched my first big proyect: [TodoList RestApi][bigProyect]!
+- 🔭 I just launched my first big proyect: [TodoList RestApi and PWA][bigProyect]!
 - 🌱 I’m currently learning algorithms and data structures 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects and learn more